savonet/book/workflow.md

 ```{.liquidsoap include="liq/log.liq" from=2 to=-2}
 ```

-will issue the following line in the logs:
+will add the following line in the logs:

 ```
 2021/04/26 09:28:18 [testing:2] This is my message to you.